 The Sacred Hair Wreaths of Mormon Pioneers

-The tradition of wirework hair flowers finds perhaps its earliest documentation of specific written instructions for the basic techniques used in the art form not in a mass-produced manual or popular women's magazine, but in an 1851 journal entry of pioneer Emily B. Spencer.
-This is remarkable because the earliest published American primary sources I had previously encountered in my research that include instructions specifically for wirework did not surface in print for more than another decade.
+Instructions for the most basic traditional technique used to create wirework hair flowers perhaps finds its earliest written documentation not in a mass-produced manual, but in an 1851 journal entry by pioneer Emily B. Spencer.
+This precedes the earliest published American instructions I have encountered so far in my research by nearly a decade - most notably Levina Buoncuore Urbino’s "Hair Work" chapter in the 1859 edition of Art Recreations.
+While Urbino’s work eventually provided a formal print foundation for the craft, Spencer’s private record captures these specific wirework techniques in practice well before they surfaced in the popular press.
 For Spencer and her contemporaries, mastering such a meticulous craft in a wilderness setting was not just a way to pass time; it was a physical manifestation of the biblical call from Isaiah 35:1 to “make the desert blossom as a rose.”
 By choosing to manifest beauty through such delicate and demanding work, Mormon pioneer women transformed the harsh reality of their environment into a space of domestic and spiritual significance.

 While some Victorian era family hair wreaths were assembled to depict branching trees, the woven composition of Mormon wreaths frequently depicted the complex, intertwining relationships of their polygamous families.
 These wreaths functioned as a material collective memory, a tangible representation of the organic nature of sister-wives and their children through the interlocking of their varied locks.